kawamo55/imgWatch/README.md

-# image Watch with OpenCV
+# Image Watch with OpenCV